Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Holomorphic polydifferentials

 direct indecomposable summands. \end{proposition} \begin{proof} We have a representation of the group $G_1(P)$ in terms of lower diagonal matrices in $\Omega_X^{\otimes m}\cong L(m(2g_X-2)P)$.
 For an element $f$ in $L(m(2g_X-2)P)$ we have the function $v_P:L(m(2g_X-2)P) \rightarrow \mathbb{N}$ sending $f$ to $-v_P(f)$ and $v_P(\sigma(f)-f)>v_P(f)$.

 Assume that the space $L(m(2g_X-2)P)$ admits a decomposition

 as a direct sum of $G$-modules $W_i$.
-We will prove that we can find a basis of elements $e_1,\ldots e_{\dim W_i}$ of $W_i$ that have different valuations.
-Start from any basis of $W_i$.
+We will prove that we can find a basis of elements $e_1,\ldots e_{\dim W_i}$ of $W_i$ that have different valuations. {Indeed, s}tart from any basis of $W_i$.
 If there are two basis elements $a,b$ of $W_i$ such that $v_P(a)=v_P(b)$, then these are, locally at $P$, of the form

 Therefore there is an element $\lambda$ such that $a-\lambda b\neq 0$ has different valuation than $a,b$, ($\lambda=a_1/b_1$).
 We replace the element $b$ by the element $a-\lambda b$.
-Proceeding this way we form the desired basis elements with different valuations.
+Proceeding this way we construct the desired basis elements with different valuations.
 Now,

 and this proves that every direct summand $W_i$ has an upper triangular representation matrix, so it contains at least one invariant element.